The Best of Startup Paradise 2017

 The entrepreneur whose company’s innovation helps solve some of the biggest problems in health care.

-Finalist – Jeffrey Yu
+WINNER – Jeffrey Yu

 Yu was starting his career as a radiologist when a co-worker took him to his first medical trade show.